bebhuvan/dumpster-garden/content/landfill/war-and-peace.md

 I've been privileged enough to have friends who've more or less taken care of me during the low points of my life.
 Being on the receiving end of such magnanimity is one of the closest things I know to true grace.

-The conversation below occurs at the start of Chapter 16 and it's about whether Russia should fight Napoleon Bonaparte.
+The conversation below occurs at the start of Chapter 16, and it’s about whether Russia should fight Napoleon Bonaparte.
 It reminded me of the pointless arguments that consume the entire world on social media.
 In Tsarist Russia, heated debates around dinner tables and in salons were the Twitter of the era.

 > At the men’s end of the table the conversation was becoming more and more animated.
 The colonel told them that war had been declared through a manifesto issued in Petersburg and that he had seen with his own eyes a copy sent by courier to the commander-in-chief.
 >